 Kalkan Travel Guide

 Shopping Kalkan's Thursday market is a great place to pick up souvenirs and mingle with the locals to get a true reflection of Kalkan life.
-Gold and silver jewellery, Turkish kilims (hand-woven rugs), and a traditional blue-coloured glass 'evil eye', said to ward off evil spirits, are the main buys when enjoying a little retail therapy in the streets of Kalkan and many of the shops stay open till at least midnight.
-Other popular purchases are tailor-made suits, as well as other clothing.
+Gold and silver jewellery, Turkish kilims (handwoven rugs), and a traditional blue-coloured glass 'evil eye', said to ward off evil spirits, are the main buys when enjoying a little retail therapy in the streets of Kalkan.
+Many of the shops stay open till at least midnight.
+Other popular purchases are tailor-made suits and other clothing.

 Restaurants There is a high concentration of restaurants in Kalkan, most of which are peppered around the centre of town.
 There are over 100 restaurants ranging from trendy and market eateries to local lokantas (tavernas), and even rooftop restaurants which offer breathtaking views over the harbour and serve a variety of cuisines, including traditional Turkish, locally caught seafood, and many classic Mediterranean favourites, while local meze (similar to tapas), cheese, and trout are popular features on restaurant menus.
 There are a number of eateries offering international cuisine, but visitors should note that they come with an international price tag.